gridsingularity/gsy-matching-engine-sdk/README.md

 matching_client.request_offers_bids(filters={})
 ```
     - Supported filters include:
-      - "markets": List[str(IDs)], list of market ids, only fetch bids/offers in these markets (If not provided, all markets are included).
+      - `markets`: list of market ids, only fetch bids/offers in these markets (If not provided, all markets are included).
-      - "attributes": Dict, attribute key: value of offers/bids, only list orders with provided attributes.
+      - `attributes`: attribute key: value of offers/bids, only list orders with provided attributes.

-  The orders response can be received in the method named `on_offers_bids_response`, this one can be overridden to decide the recommendations algorithm and fires a call to submit_matches()
+  The bids_offers response can be received in the method named `on_offers_bids_response`, this one can be overridden to decide the recommendations algorithm and fires a call to submit_matches()

 - Posts the trading bid/offer pairs recommendations back to d3a, can be called from the overridden on_offers_bids_response: